The Four Polarizations of the $W$ at High Energies: Outlook and Conclusion

 \section{Outlook and Conclusion}

 Weak boson polarization in high-energy scattering remains an underexplored dimension of the SM paradigm.
-While many studies exist, helicity polarization also remains an underutilized probe of new physics at the LHC.
+While studies exist, helicity polarization in particular is an underutilized probe of new physics at the LHC.
 The $W$ and $Z$ bosons differ from photons and gluons in that they have mass.
 Hence, the two have well-defined longitudinal polarizations when on shell.
 However, like photons and gluons, the weak gauge bosons are still spin-one particles and therefore share many properties with off-shell photons and gluons.

-Inspired by power counting commonly used in QCD and building on recent advances in understanding helicity polarization at a diagrammatic level, we introduced in Sec.~\ref{sec:polvector} a decomposition for helicity-polarized propagators of weak gauge bosons in terms of their momenta and light-cone momenta, in both covariant and axial gauges.
-The decomposition is exact, applicable to other spin-1 particles, and makes more manifest mass-over-energy dependence, particularly the suppression of helicity inversion in high-energy limits.
+Inspired by power counting used in QCD and building on new advances in understanding helicity polarization at a diagrammatic level, we introduced in Sec.~\ref{sec:polvector} a covariant decomposition for helicity-polarized propagators of EW gauge bosons in terms of their momenta and light- and space-like reference vectors, both in covariant and axial gauges.
+The decompositions are exact, applicable to other spin-1 particles, including photons, gluons and new massive gauge bosons, and make clearer mass-over-energy dependencies, particularly the suppression of helicity inversion in high-energy limits.

-In Sec.~\ref{sec:interference}, we used our bookkeeping devices to build a somewhat general formula for polarization interference.
-As predictions for scattering with helicity-polarized gauge bosons are dependent on gauge choices, we introduced in Sec.~\ref{sec:interference_independence} a scheme that combines longitudinal and scalar helicity polarizations.
-This is analogous to RH and LH transverse polarizations being summed into a single ``transverse'' polarization.
-The scheme puts the Unitary and EW axial gauges on closer footings, i.e., less dependent on gauge fixing, and can trivially be incorporated into existing analysis frameworks within ATLAS and CMS.
+In Sec.~\ref{sec:interference}, we use our bookkeeping devices to build a general expressions for polarization interference in different gauges.
+Care is given to gauge cancellations and to the relationships between different polarized propagators in different gauges.

+When working within polarized propagators, realistic predictions are potentially sensitive to gauge choice since the number of helicity polarizations is gauge dependent.
+Therefore, we introduced in Sec.~\ref{sec:interference_independence} a scheme for combining contributions from longitudinally polarized gauge bosons with those from the gauge-fixing sector, e.g., the scalar polarization and Goldstones bosons.
+The scheme, motivated by BRST invariance, is analogous to summing RH and LH polarizations into a single ``transverse'' polarization.
+The proposed scheme puts the covariant and EW axial gauges on closer footings, improves the robustness against gauge choice, is applicable to processes with massive external states, and can be incorporated trivially into existing analysis frameworks within ATLAS and CMS.